ashadak/Sada-Challenge/README.md

 This problem is solved using various data manipulation techniques with mainly the use of functions provided in the Python Pandas library.

+Note: This file requires Pandas, NumPy dependecies and was tested using a Bash terminal

-In order to run this solution, dowload the zip file
+In order to run this solution:
+ - Dowload the zip file and extract its content.
+ - Open up your terminal and navigate to the folder where the files are located.
+ -